davidtchiu/davidtchiu.github.io/teaching/cs261/lab12.bst/index.md

   Create a helper method `private Node<E> removeHelper(Node<E> localRoot, E target)`.
 It removes the `target` value from the subtree that is rooted by `localRoot` and returns the new root of the subtree after the node's removal.
 That's a super important point to remember, and worth repeating.
 This method returns the ROOT of the subtree after removal of the target.

-  - Base case: if `localRoot` is `null`, then the subtree is empty, and you won't find the target here, so return `null`.
+  - Base case #1: if `localRoot` is `null`, then the subtree is empty, and you won't find the target here, so return `null`.

-  - Base case: if the `localRoot` holds the target data, you need to deal with three cases:
+  - Base case #2: if the `localRoot` holds the target data, you need to deal with three cases:

-    - Case 1: `LocalRoot` is a leaf: If the `localRoot` node has neither children, then the root of the subtree after removal of the `localRoot` must be `null`.
+    - Case 1: `localRoot` is a leaf: If the `localRoot` node has neither children, then the root of the subtree after removal of the `localRoot` must be `null`.
 Simply return `null` to "remove" the current `localRoot`.

       ![](figures/BSTLab_remove1.png)

-    - Case 2: `LocalRoot` has one child: If the `localRoot` node has no right child, then the left child of the `localRoot` becomes the new root of this subtree.
-Therefore, you only need to return the left child of `localRoot`.
-If the `localRoot` node has no left child, then do the opposite.
+    - Case 2: `localRoot` has one child: If the `localRoot` node has no right child, then the left child of the `localRoot` becomes the new root of this subtree.
+Therefore, you just need to `return` the left child of `localRoot`.
+If the `localRoot` node has no left child, then `return` the right child.

       ![](figures/BSTLab_remove2.png)

-    - Case 3: `LocalRoot` has both children: Replace the `localRoot`'s data with the data stored in its in-order predecessor (hmm, I _did_ have you write `largestHelper()` moments earlier...)
+    - Case 3: `localRoot` has both children: Replace the `localRoot`'s data with the data stored in its in-order predecessor (hmm, I _did_ have you write `largestHelper(...)` moments earlier...)
 Next, make a recursive call to remove the in-order predecessor from the left subtree of the `localRoot` (yup, just call the same method you're currently writing).
-Don't forget to join-up the modified left subtree with the current `localRoot` by setting `localRoot.left` to this recursive call.
-Return `localRoot` when done.
+Don't forget to join-up the modified left subtree with the current `localRoot` by setting `localRoot.left` to whatever this recursive call returns.
+Return `localRoot` when this is done.

       ![](figures/BSTLab_remove3.png)